-Located along the eastern edge of the Black Sea, Georgia is home to a vibrant though somewhat turbulent used car market.
+Located along the eastern edge of the Black Sea, Georgia is home to a vibrant but somewhat turbulent used car market.
 Without any domestic automotive production to speak of, this country relies entirely upon imports to furnish its new and used car markets.
-As a result, those looking to export used vehicles from the United States (for example car auction in GA) have often looked to Georgia as a potential landing spot.
+As a result, those looking to export used vehicles from the United States (for example car auctions in GA) have often looked to Georgia as a potential landing spot.

-To be sure, there are a number of benefits to importing used U.S. vehicles into Georgia.
+To be sure, there are several benefits to importing used U.S. vehicles into Georgia.
 Most notably, this country has some of the lowest import tariffs and taxes in the world.
 However, the used car market there is not without its risks and potential issues.
 Below, we’re going to cover these topics, while also explaining everything you need to know when exporting U.S. secondhand cars to Georgia.

 Purchasing Used Vehicles at U.S. Online Car Auctions

 Without a doubt, the best way to purchase a used U.S. vehicle to import into Georgia is to take advantage of online car auctions.
 Through sites that provide this service, you can gain access to auctions that would previously have only been available to individuals and businesses with dealer’s licenses.

 Needless to say, having access to these auctions provides you with the opportunity to browse an extensive inventory.
-Better yet, you stand to save up to 70 or even 80 percent on the value of the vehicles being auctioned.
+You can save up to 70 or 80 percent on the value of the vehicles being auctioned.
 This is a win-win when you’re trying to import U.S. used cars into Georgia.